-Physiotherapy & Rehabilitation Exercises for Initial Phase of Stroke
+Physiotherapy & Rehabilitation Exercises for Stroke

 Physiotherapy & Rehabilitation exercises improves the recovery of function and mobility after a stroke.
 Regular daily therapy is required to help the patient to RELEARN the muscle functions lost after a stroke.
 Physiotherapists usually combine endurance and strength training into your rehabilitation program over the next few months after the stroke.
 There is a short window of opportunity when the brain can rewire and relearn (known as neuroplasticity) how to use the muscles in the first 3-6 months.
 That is why it very important to use this opportunity to work with your physiotherapists to get back on your feet.